 Reference documentation is also available for Editor's PHP libraries, which document in detail the API interfaces and options of the PHP classes.

 DataTables and Editor are powerful libraries, but before you can use them, they need to be installed on your system!
 This guide walks through how to download the Editor PHP package and set it up.
-The end result will be the ability to run all of the Editor examples on your own web-server, ready for your to customise and experiment with as you need.
-This installation is a simple four step process which this documentation below will quite you though.
+The end result will be the ability to run all of the Editor examples on your own web-server, ready for you to customise and experiment with as you need.
+This installation is a simple four step process which this documentation will guide you though.
 Read more »

 Validation of data is a fundamentally important aspect of a CRUD application.
 You need to be sure that the data that the client is sending you is what you expect.
 This is not just for security reasons, protecting your data from misuse and intentional corruption, but also simply from unintentional mistakes in submitting data.
 Strings limited to a certain length, dates in a particular format and required fields are all common uses of data validation.
 Read more »